The United States Open Golf Championship is one of the marquee events on the sports calendar.

 Live Betting on the US Open

 Because strange things can happen, especially at the US Open, I can completely understand wanting to assess the tournament landscape before wagering.
-That’s why Live betting, or betting as a game or event is already going on, is crucial, especially at golf events that go on for four days.
+That’s why Live betting, or in-game wagering, is crucial, especially at golf events that go on for four days.

 Live betting is a smart way to get better odds, either longer or shorter, on an event than at the outset.
 But make sure to bet quickly as those odds change fast.